Wondering about differences in technique between classical and popular singing? Here’s a specific real-life example.

+I’m a pop singer by nature.
 Yes, I still take voice lessons.
-In fact, I take lessons from my other teacher, Kristin Henry.
-She is a more classically oriented teacher than I am (although, to be fair, she kills at funk and R&B too).
+In fact, among others, I take lessons from some of the other teachers at Performance High, Kristin Henry She is a more classically oriented teacher than I am (although, to be fair, she kills at funk and R&B too).

-As a popular-music singer, I tend to sing with a good deal of air pressure to provide the air support for my voice.
+As a popular-music singer, I tend to sing with a good deal of air pressure to get that sense of pressure or “pop” we’re using to hearing.
 Think about the compression and apparent tension you hear in popular-music voices, from Aretha Franklin to Kelly Clarkson to Bruno Mars to Enrique Iglesias.
 To put it simply, there’s a lot of air pressure there.
-It may sound like tension, but I think of it more as compression.
+It may sound like tension, or even a really pulled-up chest voice in some cases, but I think of it more as compression.
 The air is literally pressurized between the diaphragm and the vocal cords.
 This results in a more belty, brighter, and “tighter” feel and tone.

 Compare this sound to classical singers; for example, Lea Salonga singing I Dreamed a Dream.
 There is a freedom and release in classical singing that you don’t hear as often as popular styles.
 There are lots of reasons for this, of course, but the main one I am focusing on today is air flow.